Travinkel/belsign-photo-doc/docs/architecture/report_module_changes.md

 ### 1. Created InMemoryReportRepository

-The `InMemoryReportRepository` class was created in the `com.belman.repository.persistence` package to implement the `ReportRepository` interface.
+The `InMemoryReportRepository` class was created in the `com.belman.dataaccess.persistence` package to implement the `ReportRepository` interface.
 This implementation stores reports in memory and is suitable for development and testing.

 ```java
 public class InMemoryReportRepository extends BaseService implements ReportRepository {